 Jesse was selected as a parliamentary candidate in December 2006 in an open-primary selection contest.
 Since then he has campaigned actively on key local issues, fighting to improve public services and for a stronger voice for Herefordshire in Whitehall and Westminster.
 His campaigns are regularly featured in the Hereford Times, Hereford Journal and Ross Gazette.

 Amongst other things, he has led a successful campaign to improve local broadband services, has been county-wide co-ordinator of the Herefordshire Save Our Post Offices campaign, and set up SchoolsFirst.org.uk as a resource to help all those fighting school closures.
 He is a trustee of the Kindle Centre in South Wye in Hereford City, where he has been leading a project to create a new community theatre.
-He is also Patron of Herefordshire Riding for the Disabled, No 1 Ledbury Road respite care centre, and the St Martin's Church roof appeal.
+He is also Patron of Herefordshire Riding for the Disabled and the St Martin's Church roof appeal.

 High public profile